 If your business is providing online content of any kind, be it about your product or the content itself.
-Having a high search engine ranking is an indicator of how popular you are among the online community.
-Search engines rank you according to your relevance to user needs, they are cause and effect of your Internet outreach.
+Having a high search engine ranking is an indicator of how popular you are in the online community.
+Search engines rank you according to your relevance to user needs; they are the cause and effect of your Internet outreach.

 What Is Social Media Search?

 Social media search is finding data on social media websites using tweaked web-based search algorithms.
 When it comes to advancement in search algorithms, you’ll notice that it’s always in favour of personalizing the results as much as possible.
 But they can only go so far as, in the end, the results rely on the relation between the content and the query.
 Social media search, on the other hand, relies on the social relationship between the search results and the users themselves.
 The search considers the interaction and interest of other users in your social graph.